Elleaume/SPNE_MiniProject/README.md

 ## References

-This test is supposed to mimic the symbol digit substitution experiment conducted in the UK BioBank and introduced in 2016 at the Imaging Clinics, on which I rely in my PhD work.
+This test is mimicking the symbol digit substitution experiment conducted in the UK BioBank and introduced in 2016 at the Imaging Clinics, on which I rely in my PhD work (https://biobank.ndph.ox.ac.uk/ukb/refer.cgi?id=5021).
-More information about this test here : https://biobank.ndph.ox.ac.uk/ukb/refer.cgi?id=5021.

 <a id="1">[1]</a>
 Hoyer William (2004).